paulbricman/python-balcony-418/README.md

 ## TODO
 - Link demo dataset
-- Split the dataset into a training set and a testing set(50% and 50%), alternatively
+- Split the dataset into a training set and a testing set (50% and 50%), alternatively distribute images
 - Implement Time Walk experiment
 - Optionally downscale automatically for NNs